waynodiablo/Oystercard/pills/clojure.md

 Notice how in the `project.clj` file Clojure is a _dependency_, just like any other.
 This is because code is compiled together with your other libraries into executable files that are run like applications on your computer.
 You can run the compiled code on a computer that doesn't have Clojure installed.

-### Setting up your editor ###

-Working with Clojure is a lot more pleasant if you have great text editor integration.

-This walkthough will assume you are using the [Light Table](http://lighttable.com/) text editor.
-Take a look at [http://docs.lighttable.com/tutorials/full/](http://docs.lighttable.com/tutorials/full/) to get started.

-It is **strongly recommended** that you use Lighttable for the walkthrough since Clojure integration is provided out of the box.
-Once you are comfortable with the basics of the language you can choose to follow these instructions for [Sublime Text](http://dev.clojure.org/display/doc/Getting+Started+With+Sublime+Text+2), [Atom](https://github.com/lsegal/atom-runner#configuring) or [Emacs](http://www.gnu.org/software/emacs/)

 ## Clojure REPL ##

 The REPL (pronounced _REH-pull_) is the primary way of developing Clojure code.
 REPL stands for Read - Evaluate - Print - Loop.